 Having the option to turn off the brush bar is great when cleaning these floors as it stops debris being scattered.

 The vacuum is also effective at removing large debris from hard floors.
-This is something that many cordless vacuums struggle with.
+This is something we’ve found that many cordless vacuums struggle with.
 It even has the suction power to remove dust and dirt between floorboards.

 Like most cordless stick vacuums with a handheld mode, the Vax Blade 32V Pro is easy to use on stairs.